 - how to make if fast and responsive

 - how to support UI editor

-For such cases developer would need to learn specific framework and consume a lot of time to manually map the screen.
-Instead, we are using custom components which will render Bootstrap html tags to dramatically reduce development time.
-Components are generic so they can be updated to use any other CSS.
+With such cases the developer would have to learn a specific framework and consume a lot of time to manually map the screen.
+Instead, we are using custom components which will render Bootstrap HTML tags to dramatically reduce development time.
+Components are generic, so they can be updated to use any other CSS.

 The whole library will be open sourced for multiple reasons.
 We want to build a community of users which will share their own custom 5250 UI components, but also to share knowledge and to improve rendering and detection engine that will benefit to all using our product.
 Also, we want to enable every company using our product to have a full control over modernization, styling and adopting the engine to their needs.

-Being felxible, open sourced, companies will be able to use some other styling frameworks instead of Bootstrap, or to improve and update existing one without being dependant on our release management.
+Being flexible, open sourced, companies will be able to use some other styling frameworks instead of Bootstrap, or to improve and update existing one without being dependent on our release management.

 It is important to understand that there is no silver bullet when we talk about automatic modernization.
 There are 5250 screens which follows design recommended standards and such screens are quite easy to detect and modernize with nice results.

 The point about automatic modernization is to be a helper tool for increased productivity in UI modernization reducing time to modernize hundreds of screens.
 Combined with custom self-rendering GS-UI components time for modernization is reduced to the minimum.
-And being open source, brings an opportunity to get a large number of people involved in further improvements.
+And being open source, brings an opportunity to get many people involved in further improvements.

-Many products do server-side rendering which not only makes a lot of pressure to the server side, especially when large number of workstations are used, but also create additional pressure on network making 5250 terminal responses even slower.
+Many products do server-side rendering which not only makes a lot of pressure to the server side, especially when many workstations are used, but also create additional pressure on the network making 5250 terminal responses even slower.